azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Successfully built 7b7c6b3a7f6a
 Successfully tagged ozgurozturknet/finaljava:latest
 ```
 Final image has been built.
-It's much smaller than the first one and also just includes the artifacts that we need.
+It's much smaller than the first one.
+Also only artifacts that we need are included.

 ***
 **5: Php contacts app**

-This time we're gonna combine what we have learn so far.
+This time, we're gonna combine what have we learned so far.
 We will build 2 images.
 First one is a simple php application.
-The other one is mysql database.
-After that we will run these and try the tricks that we have learned so far.
-First let's check the files and see what we're gonna build.
-All are located at ```/trainingdays/day6/apps/php``` folder. cd to that folder and list all the files.
+The other one is famous mysql database.
+After building images, we will run these and try couple of tricks that we have learned so far.
+First, let's check and see what we're gonna build.
+All files are located at ```/trainingdays/day6/apps/php``` folder. cd to that folder and list all the files.

 Type:
 ```shell